BBC chief resigns amid furor over his role in Boris Johnson loan - ExBulletin

 The state-funded national broadcaster has come under political pressure after it was revealed that Richard Sharp had helped arrange the line of credit weeks before he was appointed to the BBC job on the government’s recommendation.

-The 800,000 pound ($1.5 million) line of credit came from wealthy Canadian businessman Sam Blyth, a distant cousin of Johnson.

-It was facilitated by Sharp, a former Goldman Sachs banker and Conservative Party donor, who arranged a meeting between Blyth and the UK’s top civil servant to discuss Blyth’s offer of financial aid.
+The guarantor of the 800,000 pound ($1 million) line of credit was businessman Sam Blyth, a distant cousin of Johnson who founded a chain of private schools in Canada.
+The deal was facilitated by Sharp, a former Goldman Sachs banker and Conservative Party donor, who arranged a meeting between Blyth and the UK’s top civil servant to discuss Blyth’s offer of financial aid.
+It is unclear who actually lent the money.

 Johnson was then leader of the Conservative Party as well as British Prime Minister.